hthiery/python-lacrosse/README.rst

     [40]
     name = Bedroom

-then the toll will print the defined names
+then the tool will print the defined names

 .. code :: shell